 this recently improved trail visits beautiful cascades and two remote ponds; an optional bushwhack can be taken up to the summit of Mt.
 Nancy; there are some backpacking sites near the ponds

 Rattle River Falls & Mt.
-Moriah 11.6 miles
+Moriah rating 11.6 miles

 round-trip